icatproject-contrib/icat-cloud-native-migration/README.md

 ## Topcat Architectural View

+The following diagram shows how the various components are connected to deliver functionality with an Topcat front end.

 <img src="./documentation/images/icat cloud native architecture.png" width="920px" />

 ## SciGateWay / DataGateWay View

+The following diagram shows how the various components are connected to deliver functionality with an SciGateWay front end.

 <img src="./documentation/images/icat cloud native architecture_DGW.png" width="920px" />